Academic Affairs Committee

 - STAGE II

 The second stage requires a more elaborate proposal, typically 25-125 pages.
-This proposal must be approved by the offering department(s), the College(s) Curriculum Committee(s), the Graduate School (if a graduate program), the University Academic Affairs Committee, the University Senate, the Vice President for Academic Affairs, the President of the University, and the State Board of Higher Education.
+This proposal must be approved by the offering department(s), the College(s) Curriculum Committee(s), the Graduate School (if a graduate program), the University Academic Affairs Committee, the Faculty Senate, the Provost, the President of the University, and the State Board of Higher Education.
 This process can require from three months to a year or more.

 Stage II proposals must follow this outline: